St John’s Wort Plant Spiritual Meaning Demon Chaser

 Totem Animal: Dolphin

-The flower blooms around the summer solstice June 21 – 22nd making it a favourite summer fire festival.
-Burning the leaves and stems of Saint John’s Wort in an open fire clears the land of any evil spirits or leftover residual negative energy.
-It also gets its name from the early Christians as the plant blooms around June 24th St John’s birthday.
+The flower blooms around the summer solstice, June 21 – 22, making it a favourite at the summer fire festivals.
+Burning the leaves and stems of Saint John’s Wort in an open fire clears the land of any evil spirits or leftover residual negative energy from previous settlers or visitors.
+It also gets its name from the early Christians, as the plant blooms around June 24th, St John the Baptist’s birthday.

 St John’s Wort Medicinal Benefits